spcourse/integrals/en/monte carlo/integrals/index.md

 * Declare a function called `montecarlo()` that can calculate integrals by using a Monte Carlo simulation.

 	* The function `montecarlo()` should accept the following five arguments:

 		- `func` a function performing an equation of which the integral will be calculated
 		- `x1` the minimum x-value surrounding the integral area
 		- `y1` the minimum y-value surrounding the integral area
 		- `x2` the maximum x-value surrounding the integral area
 		- `y2` the maximum y-value surrounding the integral area

 		The arguments should be given in the same order as given above, so like this: `montecarlo(func, x1, y1, x2, y2)`

 	* The function `montecarlo()` should `return` the area under the graph.

+* Declare a function called `plot_montecarlo()` that can calculate integrals by using a Monte Carlo simulation.

+	* The function should accept the same parameters as `montecarlo()`: `(func, x1, y1, x2, y2)`

-* The function `montecarlo()` should plot the equation and the points *within* the integral area (the 'correct' points) in green and the points *outside of* the integral area (the 'incorrect' points) in red.
+	* The function should plot the equation and the points *within* the integral area (the 'correct' points) in green and the points *outside of* the integral area (the 'incorrect' points) in red.

 ## Functions as arguments